Discreet Packaging

 Erotica Writing Step 1: Get Turned On

-Set up your “work” area with a candle or incense, journals, and your trusty Le Wand.
+Set up your “work” area with a candle or incense, journals, and your trusty massage wand.

 Erotica Writing Step 2: Revisit Your Sexy Past